June 29, 2021

 …so why on earth would I dedicate this much time and effort to the subject?

 Here's why: we're talking about a problem of epic proportions.
 Hair loss can cause effects akin to emotional trauma, and it plagues millions of people.
 Fact is, you can go “all-in” with eating the right foods, optimizing your sleep, powering your workout, and even dedicating yourself to spiritual growth, but if your self-confidence is tanked thanks to a receding hairline, you're not going to feel great.

 When I made the hair growth project announcement on Instagram back in April, the response was overwhelming and confirmed that hair loss is a subject worthy of the time I'd planned to invest.
 Nearly 7,500 of you “hearted” that post and the questions and comments started pouring in.
 Since then, I've kept you posted on Instagram (here and here and here) and I'm going to continue to do so.

-Last week, I took the project to another level with a podcast with my friends Jay Campbell and Nick Andrews of Aseir Custom.
-Jay and Nick are upending current thinking on hair loss reversal with Aseir, their revolutionary science-backed cosmeceuticals company.
+Last week, I took the project to another level with a podcast with my friends Jay Campbell and Nick Andrews of Entera.
+Jay and Nick are upending current thinking on hair loss reversal with Entera, their revolutionary science-backed cosmeceuticals company.
 (I also talked hair loss and anti-aging on this recent podcast with Dr. Cameron Chesnut.)

 The entire multi-billion-dollar hair loss industry is currently predicated on the theory that DHT—a sex hormone directly derived from testosterone—is responsible for hair loss and that inhibiting DHT is the answer for stopping hair loss and initiating hair regrowth.
 Jay and Nick are loudly challenging this theory, and provide a wealth of evidence of its fallacy as a fix in this article I asked them to write that I published last week.